-- Provide awareness training to employees on cleaning and disinfection products used in the work-place following OSHA's Hazard Communication Standards. - For employees who will use cleaning and disinfecting products, training should also include proper use, PPE, disposal, and relevant precautionary measures. - Provide instruction and training to employees on how to correctly maintain, handle, wear, clean, and dispose of cloth or disposable face coverings. - Provide appropriate training and education for all PPE, including disposable and reusable gloves. - NOTE: If an employer chooses to provide or the employee supplies their own N95 respirator, please fully consider all the potential OSHA requirements. - Use videos and in-person visual demonstrations of proper PPE donning and doffing procedures, while maintaining physical distancing during these demonstrations. - Emphasize that care must be taken when putting on and taking off PPE, to ensure that the worker or the item does not become contaminated. - PPE should be: (1) disposed of; or (2) properly disinfected and stored in a clean location when not in use
+- Provide awareness training to employees on cleaning and disinfection products used in the workplace following OSHA's Hazard Communication Standards. - For employees who will use cleaning and disinfecting products, training should also include proper use, PPE, disposal, and relevant precautionary measures. - Provide instruction and training to employees on how to correctly maintain, handle, wear, clean, and dispose of cloth or disposable face coverings. - Provide appropriate training and education for all PPE, including disposable and reusable gloves. - NOTE: If an employer chooses to provide or the employee supplies their own N95 respirator, please fully consider all the potential OSHA requirements. - Use videos and in-person visual demonstrations of proper PPE donning and doffing procedures, while maintaining physical distancing during these demonstrations. - Emphasize that care must be taken when putting on and taking off PPE, to ensure that the worker or the item does not become contaminated. - PPE should be: (1) disposed of; or (2) properly disinfected and stored in a clean location when not in use. - Stress hand hygiene before and after handling all PPE. - Correct maintenance on handling, wearing, cleaning, and disposing of PPE. - Make SDS for cleaning and disinfection products available and ensure employees are aware of the hazards of use.
+Incorporate new hazards into your existing OSHA Hazard Communication Program.

-- Stress hand hygiene before and after handling all PPE. - Correct maintenance on handling, wearing, cleaning, and disposing of PPE. - Make SDS for cleaning and disinfection products available and ensure employees are aware of the hazards of use.
-Incorporate new hazards into your existing OSHA Hazard Communication Program. - Implement and inform employees of supportive workplace policies, as applicable. - Provide flexible sick leave policies consistent with public health guidance.
+- Implement and inform employees of supportive workplace policies, as applicable. - Provide flexible sick leave policies consistent with public health guidance.
 Providing paid sick leave is important to encourage employees to stay home when sick. - Refer to CDC's guidance for businesses and em- ployers regarding COVID-19 test results from employees. - Offer employees the flexibility to stay home to care for sick family members. - Implement human resources policies consistent with public health guidance and state and federal workplace laws.
-For more information on employer responsibilities, visit the Department of Labor and Equal Employment Opportunity Commission websites. - Provide employee assistance programs and community resources to help employees manage stress and receive support. - Offer special accommodations upon request for employees at increased risk for severe illness, to allow them to perform their job duties safely while also protecting sensitive employee health information. - Post signs and reminders at entrances and in strategic places to provide instruction on hand hygiene, respiratory hygiene, and cough etiquette.
-Include signs with images for non-English readers, as needed.

-Train employees on new or modified working schedules, how they can stay up to date on new scheduling requirements, and how to make requests for schedule changes if a need arises.
+For more information on employer responsibilities, visit the Department of Labor and Equal Employment Opportunity Com- mission websites. - Provide employee assistance programs and community resources to help employees manage stress and receive support. - Offer special accommodations upon request for employees at increased risk for severe illness, to allow them to perform their job duties safely, while also protecting sensitive employee health information. - Post signs and reminders at entrances and in strategic places to provide instructions on hand hygiene, respiratory hygiene, and cough etiquette.
+Include signs with images for non-English readers, as needed. - Train employees on new or modified working schedules, how they can stay up to date on new scheduling requirements, and how to make requests for schedule changes if a need arises. - Conduct training for employees on diapering procedures and disinfection routines. - Consider providing infographic sheets or posting signs as visual reminders of the appropriate protocol.